opencasestudies/website-ocs-source/content/post/2020-09-23-recruiting-student.md

 ---
-title: Looking for a Student to Join the OCS Team!
+title: Looking for a Student to Join the OCS Team
 author: Carrie Wright
 date: '2020-09-23'
 slug: recruiting-student